Wayanad Safety Tips: What Every Traveller Should Know Before Visiting

 Monsoon and Weather Precautions

-Wayanad’s monsoon (June to September) brings heavy, sustained rainfall.
+Wayanad’s monsoon (June to September) brings heavy, sustained rainfall — 1,200–1,500 mm in July alone.
 The landscape transforms beautifully, but landslides and flash floods are real risks during this period.

 Avoid trekking to waterfalls like Meenmutty and Soochipara during heavy rain — rocks become slippery and water levels rise rapidly.
-Check the Kerala State Disaster Management Authority (KSDMA) website or local news for weather alerts before planning outdoor activities.
-Some attractions, especially waterfall treks, may be officially closed during peak monsoon.
+Never swim at waterfall pools during monsoon.
+Some waterfall treks may be officially closed during peak monsoon days.

-Keep waterproof bags for your electronics, carry a lightweight rain jacket, and wear shoes with good grip rather than sandals or flip-flops on wet trails.
+Keep waterproof bags for your electronics, carry a lightweight rain jacket (not just an umbrella — you need both hands free on trails), and wear shoes with good grip rather than sandals on wet trails.
+Download offline maps before arriving — phone networks can be patchy during storms.

 Road Safety